 The radar system requires radar sensor specific settings in order to adjust for a number of variables found in different installations.

-→ Note: The installation settings available depends on the radar sensor.
+→ Note: The installation settings available depends on the radar type and model.

 Radar source

 In a system with more than one radar sensor, the device to configure is selected from this menu.